anthonyattard/logs-analysis/README.md

+Run the program from the project directory with `python logs-analysis.py`

-Please run the following lines in your database to create the views needed to run this program.
+Please run the following lines in your database to create the views needed for the program to work.

 create view log_slug as
 select log.path, log.ip, log.method, log.status, log.time, log.id, replace(log.path, '/article/', '') as slug from log;